znbm/fifthtouralpha/README.md

 ## An (extremely brief, pre-alpha) overview of Fifth. #

 Fifth is a programming language.
-It began as a thought experiment to design a language faster than C, adopting RISC-V as a sole target mainly for the benefits of eschewing portability.
-It gradually became a "RISC-V swiss army knife", mired in architecture-specific behavior that has now been relegated entirely to the inline assembly extension.
+It started as a thought experiment to design a language faster than C, adopting RISC-V as a sole target mainly for the benefits of eschewing portability.
+It gradually became a kind of "RISC-V swiss army knife", mired in architecture-specific behavior (all of which has since been relegated to the inline assembly extension).
-At present, it's still a long way from being implemented, but I think it's emerged as a modern, simple, and powerful language for embedded and high-performance disciplines.
+At present, it's still a long way from being implemented, but I think it's emerged as a simple and powerful language for embedded and high-performance disciplines.

 A formal standard is forthcoming, but progress has been frustratingly slow.
 In the meantime, this document offers a brief outline of the language, with an emphasis on its novel features and improvements over C.
-Until then, syntactic and semantic ambiguities might exist; expect novel features to disappear in the future.
+Until then, syntactic and semantic ambiguities might exist; expect novelties to disappear in the future.

 Like the standard, this document uses the lowering notation `abc ⟷ xyz` to indicate that two portions of code `abc` and `xyz` are interchangable.